sigsum/sigsum/proposals/2024-12-seasalp-monitoring-shortterm.md

 ## Heartbeat submissions

-Every 3 hours, make a submission to the log and verify that it works as expected.
+Every hour, make a submission to the log and verify that it works as expected.
 Store results from these submissions.

 ## Output